-Having worked with Magento for the last 12 years, I have seen a ton of botched store implementations.
+Having worked with Magento for more than a decade, I have seen a ton of botched store implementations.

 These come in all shapes and sizes.